 The final step is to map out the related consequences.
 I work with students to improve their understanding that consequences are often tied to the emotional states of the people around them.
 If they are doing what is expected, people feel good and they will get some type of acknowledgement (verbal praise) and perhaps even a reward (a star on a chart that eventually earns a break for the student).
 If the student is doing unexpected behaviors, others in the environment may notice and react to it by giving a less desirable consequence.
 For example, if a student is being highly distracting to himself and others, he may get three opportunities to collect himself before he is removed from the classroom to calm down.
 There may also be a decision to remove points from a chart rather than earn them.

 While I realize we try to be extremely positive when working out behavior teaching plans, it is my opinion that these students have a difficult time knowing when they have done an unexpected behavior.
 By only attending to their positive behavior we may not be giving them all the information they need to see the bigger picture of what they are doing.
+Learn more teaching tips and discover the official 10 steps to teaching social behavior mapping in the video below.

 Develop a System for Using Social Behavior Maps